Marsha Ambrosius: Nyla

 In March 2017, she premiered a new song "Don't Wake the Baby" produced by Dem Jointz and called it "a song for Beyoncé."
 Additionally, she announced a summer tour with Eric Benet titled The M.E.
 Tour.

 In May, she released her first single "Luh Ya" off her upcoming untitled album, marking her move to an independent label.

 In June 2018, she released the album's second single "Old Times" and premiered the music video.
 In September, she announced her third studio album would be titled Nyla and will be released on September 28.
 The album's third single, "Flood" was also released.

+Casablanco

+In December 2021, Dr. Dre has confirmed that he has finished recording Casablanco, an album with Ambrosius, with both artists describing the finished product as some of their "best work".
+The Section Quartet's founder and violinist Eric Gorfain also confirmed that he’d worked on the album.
+In February 2023, Ambrosius and Dre held a listening session for the project in Los Angeles.
+In December 2023, Ambrosius released the first single from the album The Greatest, under Aftermath and Interscope Records.
+The song was produced by Ambrosius, Dr. Dre and his production team, The ICU.
+The album was released on 27 June 2024 via Aftermath/Interscope Records.

 Personal life

 In November 2016, Ambrosius announced she was engaged to Dez Billups.
 In an interview in 2018, she revealed that she and Dez were married in 2017.
 They welcomed their first child Nyla in December 2016.
 Ambrosius is a fan of Liverpool F.C.

-Ambrosius is an honorary member of Sigma Gamma Rho Sorority, Inc.
+Ambrosius is an honorary member of Sigma Gamma Rho.